MimiOnuoha/Impossible-Maps/README.md

 **WEEK THREE** (Feb 6): Thinking Poetically about Mapping *In light of our partnership with the ISG and community groups, we consider poetic approaches to mapping and space.*

+ASSIGNMENT:

+- We'll be going to the ISG Museum next week, so your assignment for this week is to familiarize yourself with the community groups who will be inspiring the work that you create:

+  - *Urbano Project:*  Urbano is a non-profit community art studio that fosters public and participatory art as a vehicle for personal transformation, community cohesion and social change.

+    -  Watch [Square Roots of Boston](http://urbanoproject.org/square-roots-of-boston) and look over their [Mapping Exclusion](http://urbanoproject.org/mapping-exclusion) project.

+  - *Hyde Square Task Force* (Jovenes en Accion):  When HSTF was founded in the late 1980s, a coalition of neighbors and community leaders felt a sense of urgency to address the violence and economic and social challenges facing the Hyde/Jackson Square neighborhood of Jamaica Plain.
+Today the neighborhood is known as Boston’s Latin Quarter, and while in some ways the community has transformed, many challenges persist.
+HSTF now engages over 800 youth ages 6–25 in college and career preparation, Afro-Latin arts and cultural enrichment, and community-building initiatives.

+    - Read about HSTF's neighborhood vision [here](https://www.hydesquare.org/bostons-latin-quarter/our-neighborhood-vision/).

+  - *Sisters Unchained*: Sisters Unchained is a six-week summer program for young women of color with loved ones currently and formerly behind bars.
+Our goal is to build community among women whose lives have been affected by incarceration.
+Through art, radical education, and collective healing and visioning, we seek to create an environment where women are supported and do not feel alone.

+    - Learn more about Sisters Unchained by watching [Eternally Misunderstood](https://drive.google.com/file/d/1ah_BUQ5oyiAI-zwAJMh3CyBF2X0L8JQs/view).

 **WEEK FOUR** (Feb 13): Visit to the Isabella Stewart Gardner Museum
 *We meet our collaborators and stakeholders at the Isabella Stewart Gardner Museum and get a tour of the space.*